 For specific information about accepted police checks for applications under the Dangerous Goods Safety Act 2004 please refer to Dangerous Goods licensing.

-- A National Police Certificate (NPC) – available online from the WA Police or in person at a participating Australia Post outlet (in WA) or contact your local Police (outside of WA).
+- A National Police Certificate (NPC) – available online from the WA Police or contact your local police (outside of WA).